 1-Josh throws a stick into the air, without a destination in mind, it hits the vans sliding glass

 window and shatters it.
-The impact on the window also made the crack in the windshield spread like a wide "V" down the drivers and passenger line of sight.
+The impact on the window also made the crack in the windshield spread like a wide "V" down the drivers and passenger line of sight.2-Josh, so excited to see Mckenna's valentines box, grabbed it and dropped it, in which case it flew open and the can of soda pop inside exploded and showered the walls and carpet with pop.

 3-Josh falls off the bunk bed and lands on his head, afraid that he had a concussion, we cancel our evening plans.
 Alas, no concussion!